20-year-old woman killed when tree falls on home during Arkansas storms - NewsBreak

 The woman’s death occurred during what was part of a multi-day severe weather outbreak that caused tornadoes, powerful winds and huge hail in parts of the central United States.

-Damage was reported in the Central and Northwest portions of Arkansas, with several tornado warnings issued on Wednesday.Little Rock Zoo sustains damage from severe weather, will close Thursday to make repairs
+Damage was reported in the Central and Northwest portions of Arkansas, with several tornado warnings issued on Wednesday.Full Pink Moon to dazzle the night sky ahead of Easter

 A day earlier, 23 people were injured in the central Texas town of Salado .
 The National Weather Service in Fort Worth said Wednesday that the twister was rated an EF3 with peak wind speeds of 165 mph (265 kph).